 As of the date of this filing, we have generated minimal revenue by selling loose finished gemstones to a number of wholesale customers.
-We currently have no operational retail website and no retail customers, our activities and operations have been limited to developing our business and financial plans as well as designing and sample manufacturing our inaugural collection which we intend to launch together with our retail website late in the second calendar quarter of 2016.
-While we have obtained funding through a private placement completed in December 2015 and described elsewhere in this prospectus, we will not have the necessary capital to fully execute the first phase of our business plan until we are able to secure financing.
+We currently have no operational retail website and no retail customers, our activities and operations have been limited to developing our business and financial plans as well as designing and sample manufacturing our inaugural collection which we intend to launch together with our retail website in the second calendar quarter of 2016.
+We will not have the necessary capital to fully execute the first phase of our business plan until we are able to secure financing.
 There can be no assurance that such financing will be available on suitable terms.
 Even if we raise such financing, we may not have sufficient capital to begin generating further revenues from operations.

 We had no significant operating revenues through December 31, 2015.
-We expect to have operating revenues in the second half of 2016 as we launch our B2C marketing initiative.
+We expect to have operating revenues in the first half of 2016 as we launch our B2C marketing initiative.
 Revenues will be predominately the result of fine jewelry sales.
-At December 31, 2015 our cash balance was \$638,824.
+At December 31, 2015 our cash balance was negligible.